 - Create multiple versions.
 Build versions for Reels, TikTok, product pages, ads and retargeting.

-This is the difference between playing with a free AI video generator and building a content engine.
+This is the difference between playing with a free AI video generator and building something useful enough to reuse.

 Free tools vs Stratboost: the practical difference